manfredspitze/dictionaries-starter/count-kv-pairs-three-techniques.md

 - Use a `for` loop to count the number of keys in the dictionary

-# Using a for loop over keys
+# Using a for loop to loop over keys
 ```python
 my_dict = {'apple': 3, 'banana': 2, 'cherry': 5}
 count = 0